Corporations Information Sheet 1

 3.1 If a company fails to comply with a Statutory Demand within the time provided, the company is presumed insolvent under the Corporations Act.
 Within three months of the date of non-compliance, the creditor who served the demand may rely on the presumption of insolvency as the basis for an application to the Court for orders winding up the company.
 The effect of the presumption is that the Court must presume, subject to evidence to the contrary, that the company is insolvent and should be wound up.

 3.2 In making such an application, a creditor should ensure that the debtor company has in fact failed to comply with the relevant Statutory Demand and that a presumption of insolvency is available.
-This is important because the Court may dismiss a winding up application that is based on an unsatisfied demand if those proceedings were commenced before, or more than three months after, a presumption arose.

 3.4 Once winding up proceedings have been commenced, they must be determined within 6 months unless the Court makes an order extending this time period (s459R).